 The Giants rushed for only 94 yards in the game.
 The Giants also had the only three turnovers of the game.
-One was an interception by LB Dan Currie, and the other two were fumble recoveries by MLB Ray Nitschke.
+One was an interception by linebacker Dan Currie, and the other two were fumble recoveries by middle linebacker Ray Nitschke.

 The Packers did fumble twice themselves, but in both cases the Packers recovered.
 The first was a fumble by Taylor.
 Guess who recovered the fumble for the Packers?
 Jerry Kramer.

 Kramer had a nice day blocking.
 "I felt like I played a good solid football game," Kramer said.
 My opponent (left defensive tackle) Dick Modzelewski was an experienced player, but he wasn't physically overwhelming.
 He didn't have the great quickness some had, nor the great physical strength some had, but he was a just a very solid player.
 Anyway, I felt like a played a good game against him that day."

 Besides blocking that day, Kramer had to kick as well.
 Kramer was almost caught up in the huge importance of the game, especially when he was about to kick his first field goal.

 "Early in the game I had a moment of doubt, " Kramer said.
 "I looked across the field at Huff, Robustelli, Katcavage, Greer and that group, and I thought to myself, 'What in the hell are you doing out here?'
 So I was a bit nervous, but I kept my head down and went through my fundamentals and I made the kick."